JustAnotherDevv/Sales-Agents/README.md

-# Multi-Agent Lead Generation Demo
+d# Multi-Agent Lead Generation Demo

 A hackathon demo showcasing the power of decentralized AI agents using the uAgents framework and ASI-1 Mini LLM.
 This proof-of-concept demonstrates agent collaboration and Web3-native AI capabilities.